What we believe

 We Dream in Art Mural Banner Project

-This summer and fall, the Oakland Rover will take free participatory art activities to public spaces in Oakland's San Antonio, Chinatown, Uptown and West Oakland neighborhoods.
-Participant artwork and portraits will be featured in a temporary mural banner at OMCA along Oak Street and the neighboring buildings.
+In the summer and fall of 2013, the Oakland Rover took participatory art activities to public spaces in Oakland's San Antonio, Chinatown, Uptown and West Oakland neighborhoods.
+The resulting artwork and portraits will be featured in a mural banner at OMCA along Oak Street and the neighboring buildings.
+Join us for the 'We Dream in Art' mural unveiling and celebration on Friday, February 28!
+Learn more

 OMCA Connect is supported by a grant from the James Irvine Foundation.